Richard Boro

 Richard Boro (born 20 November 1996) is a Togolese professional footballer who plays as a midfielder for Ivorian club FC San Pédro.

-Career
+Club career

-In January 2018, Boro moved to Wadi Degla SC in Egypt from Dynamic Togolais, signing a two and a half year contract.
-The following January, he signed with Tala'ea El Gaish SC, also in Egypt.
+In January 2018, Boro moved to Wadi Degla in Egypt from Dynamic Togolais, signing a two-and-a-half-year contract.
+The following January, he signed with Tala'ea El Gaish, also in Egypt.

+International career

 He made his international debut for Togo in a friendly match against Egypt in March 2017.